jmanhype/rec-praxis-action/README.md

 ## Requirements

 - GitHub Actions runner (ubuntu-latest, windows-latest, macos-latest)
-- Python files in repository
+- Python or JavaScript/TypeScript files in repository
-- No additional setup required (Python + dependencies included in Docker image)
+- No additional setup required (Python, Node.js, and all dependencies included in Docker image)

 ## Versioning